vkkodali/PaperPlane/README.md

 ## Can I help/complain?
 + Of course!
 (At least be civil, if not constructive, when complaining).
 + If you come across a journal that does not work, let me know.
 I will try to add it.
-So far, I have not been able to add anything from Elesevier group.
+So far, I have not been able to add anything from Elsevier group.
 + If you know javascript better than I do, you are welcome to check out the few lines of code [here](PP_Script.js) and add your contributions.
 For example, see the previous point about adding Elsevier group journals.